BenJacquet/Keiken/piscine/week1/d03/1/README.md

 You will need the following tools:

-- A victim virtual machine=
+- A victim virtual machine
 - An attacker virtual machine
 - Ettercap
 - Wireshark